-"This grant allows us a whole lot more flexibility to work with individual landowners and individual communities to find what works best with them," Meyer said.
+"This grant allows us a whole lot more flexibility to work with individual landowners and individual works best with them."
+Meyer said.
 "Without it we wouldn't have a project.
 It's as simple as that."

 Meyer said past monitoring showed field tile lines contributed to higher nitrate levels.
-Haying the land kept in perennial cover encourages plants' nitrogen uptake.
+Having the land kept in perennial cover encourages plants' nitrogen uptake.
 Keeping it out of row crops means nitrogen fertilizer isn't being added.